NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Kakashi](/assets/images/changelog/kakashi.png)

-- Health drain during sharingan is cut to 1 health every 90 frames (from 1 every 20); Kakashi takes 1.25x damage in sharingan mode
+- Kakashi takes 1.25x damage in sharingan mode
 - Alternate costume changed to be ANBU Kakashi
 - Grabbable moves: 8A, JA, RA, 5A, 2A landing
 - 5B: hitbox appears one frame sooner, slightly smaller hand hitbox; elbow hitbox removed; hand hitbox larger on frame 2; Sharingan mode has 2 more frames of block stun
+- 5B(B)
+  - Has increased stun
-- 5B(B) has increased stun, hitbox appears and disappears one frame later
+  - Hitbox appears and disappears one frame later
+  - Has one extra block frame
+- 5BB(B)
-- 5BB(B) has more lift
+  - Has more lift
+  - Recovers two frames faster on block only
+  - Second active frame (to the end) of the hitbox lifts on block
+- 5BB(A) route added as a 6A that staggers
 - 5BB(6A) is added as a kunai dash
 - 5BBB(B) has 5 more damage and is a hard knockdown
+- 5BBB(A)
+  - Hitbox size adjusted
+  - Hitbox added to shoulder and made slightly bigger
-- 5BBB(A) hitbox added to knee, hitbox size adjusted, doesn't lift on block, more lift
+  - Doesn't lift on block
+  - More lift
-- SBB(B) has super cancel and staggers; hitbox appears one frame sooner with one more frame of block stun
+- SBB(B) is super cancellable and staggers; hitbox appears one frame sooner with one more frame of block stun
 - SBBB(B) comes out one frame slower
+- 6A
+  - Hitbox on the hand slightly bigger to better match the kunai
+  - Has more lift
 - 6B hitbox appears one frame earlier, more lift to match S6B's second hit
+- S6B
-- S6B first hit has slightly more blockstun; second hit pushes on block with a slightly bigger knee hitbox; hitbox disappears one frame earlier
+  - First hit has slightly more blockstun
+  - Second hit pushes on block with a slightly bigger knee hitbox
+  - Hitbox disappears one frame earlier
+  - Has no pushback on the second hit and a slightly improved hitbox
+- S6A
+  - First hit has more lift
+  - First hit has +7 frames of blockstun
+  - 2 more frames on duration
+  - Hitbox on the hand slightly bigger to better match the kunai
+- S2B
+  - Moves forward on start up
+  - Improved hitbox
+  - Crushes three frames earlier
 - 4B floats higher
 - 8B hitbox appears two frames later
+- RB
-- RB add super cancel
+  - Is super cancellable
+  - High crushes frame 6 (from 1)
-- JB add super cancel, better descent angle
+- JB is super cancellable, better descent angle
-- 6A has more lift
-- S6A first hit has more lift, second hit lifts on block, 2 more frames on duration
 - 4A uses animation from stance cancel
 - S4A has 9 additional frames added to the activator to better match the animation
 - Act4A moves into launch hit faster, unblockable
 - SAct4A changed Mizuki 5X properly copied
 - A2A is hittable at the peak of the jump
+- 5X
-- 5X duration improved from 1 frame to 7, fully charged from 1 to 8; damage adjusted to the cinematic portion of the attack; full charge reduced from 100 to 76 frames
+  - Duration improved from 1 frame to 7
+  - Fully charged from 1 to 8
+  - Damage adjusted to the cinematic portion of the attack
+  - Full charge reduced from 100 to 76 frames
+  - All hand hitboxes bigger
 - J2Y Air Throw is custom; non sharingan version puts Kakashi in sharingan mode and does not build meter, requires and costs 25% meter; in sharigan it does more damage and builds meter
 - S5X is 5X; on transition to capture state leaves sharingan mode; requires and costs 75%
 - S2X is vanilla S5X, activator duration increased by 2 frames; damage reduced slightly; on transition to capture state leaves sharingan mode